Finding a New Home

 Yearning for More

 Well, as I began sitting through the service, I started yearning for more.
 I didn’t understand.
-The word was good and biblically based but my heart wasn’t in it.
-I didn’t feel like I was being discipled.
+The word was good and biblically-based but my heart wasn’t in it.
 I started to pray about it and repent for this bad attitude I must have been carrying to feel that way.
 I decided that if I wanted more, I had to BE more.
-I decided to co-lead a small group and it was an amazing experience.
+So, I co-led a small group and it was an amazing experience.
 The Holy Spirit power was flowing and these woman -and dear friends- were being released into their God-given destinies.
 It was beautiful to see!
 But my feelings hadn’t changed.
 So, I decided to lead another small group and also sought out a married couple who I could be discipled by.
 With my husband working nights and no one to babysit my children, it proved difficult, but I was determined.

 Then, the week before the marriage small group was set to start, the couple shared that they had decided to move out of state and would not be able to lead the group.
 I was disappointed to say the least.
 “Okay, Lord, what is going on?”
 I prayed for direction and next steps?
 Was I called to do something else within the church?
 I loved my pastors and felt comfortable talking to them but didn’t quite know what that next step was.
 Did God have another church for me?
 Though, I enjoy stability and comfort, I would go if God said to.
 However, there was no release.
 “Okay, Lord, I guess my place is here.”